Are you thinking about seeking safe haven in Canada?

 Get advice and support

+• Are you in the United States without a parent or guardian and are you younger than 18?
 Do you have a client or friend who is?

 • This can be dangerous.
 If the Canadian authorities won’t let you in, you’ll be returned to the U.S. side and could be picked up by ICE.
 Learn about your options before you try to cross the border.
 North Star Network can help.